opencripp/pca/README.md

 Latest-Changes
 ==============

-mattlgroff: added a new device to the application.
-Welcome Motorola Razr i users!
+samcripp: added a new device information class. added a few more devices.

-samcripp: modify the credits to include mattlgroff, and change the website again.